Alpacron/Kubernetes-POC/README.md

 Make sure Docker Desktop is running and you have Kubernetes enabled.

-Open a commandline at the directory's location, and create an image from the Dockerfile in the respective folders.
+Open a commandline at the directory's location, and create an image's from the Dockerfile's in the respective folders.
 ```commandline
 cd ./client
 docker build -t kpoc-client:latest .